DaoCloud/DaoCloud-docs/docs/en/docs/virtnest/vm/index.md

 - Image Source: Supports three types of sources.

-    - Repository: Images stored in the container image repository, supporting the option to enable or disable using system-built images.
-When enabled, you can use the platform's built-in images.
-When disabled, you can select images from the image repository as needed.
+    - Registry: Images stored in the container registry.
+You can select images from the registry as needed.
     - HTTP: Images stored in a file server using the HTTP protocol, supporting both __HTTPS://__ and __HTTP://__ prefixes.
     - Object Storage (S3): Virtual machine images obtained through the object storage protocol (S3).